 Our local hospital and our orthodontist use the same brand of sanitiser made with macadamia oil.

 Yes, even these!
 Many manufacturers use milk protein in manufacturing.
 Gives new meaning to being ‘safe’!
 Fortunately there are now more ‘vegan’ brands available which don’t use milk.
+(And while not a food, condoms can also be a problem for people with latex allergy.)

 Are food allergens in personal care products actually a risk?